bitprj/devrel/IMC/chatbot/Chatbot.md

-Let's apply this information to something practical.
-For this tutorial, we will be walking you through how to create a ChatBot that fetches **COVID-19** information from all around the world.
+Let's use this information to create our chatbot!

-# Steps:
+# Tutorial

 ## Download the template files